LastPass Reviews& Product Details

 Dark Web Monitoring

 LastPass business plan offers administrative controls.
-You can do many things with it, including user management, reporting, directory integration, and more.
+You can do many things with it, including user management, reporting, and directory integration.
 The key things that you can do include:

 - Centralized admin oversight